ShivankKhullar/TDD-game-of-life/README.md

 ## Why This Project?

-I embarked on this personal project to delve deeper into the world of Test Driven Development (TDD) and to explore the capabilities of React for visualization.
+I embarked on this personal project to delve deeper into the world of Test Driven Development (TDD).
 TDD is a software development process where you write tests for your code before writing the actual code.
 This project served as a practical exercise to understand the nuances and benefits of TDD.

 ## Test Driven Development (TDD)